 By creating a clear landing page for each type of content you provide, you are making it that much easier for your site visitors to find the information they are looking to read.

 For example, say your blog is a parenting blog focusing on pregnancy, newborns and postpartum care.
-You would then create 3 landing pages (which you could link to from your sidebar and/or on your static homepage).
+You would then create 3 landing pages, 1 for each of your categories (which you could link to from your sidebar and/or on your static homepage).